OludayoDahunsi/Django_API_REST_Project/README.md

 ## 3. Usage
 Explain how to use the system.
 This could include:

-- How to make API calls (include examples with `curl` or another tool).
+- How to make API calls ( with `postman`).
-- What kind of responses to expect.
+- Output responses to expect from each endpoint.
+  - The response depends on the particular API you called
 - How to handle errors.
+  - If you encounter an error check the item and the endpoints

 ```markdown
 ## Usage